Val Paul: Personal life and death

 Publicity of a more sobering sort was generated in 1935 at a "picnic" held in San Bernardino's Griffith Park, when Mrs. Paul's brother, Daniel Nields (with premeditation and in the presence of his 84-year-old prospective mother-in-law), fatally shot his girl friend, Hollywood stenographer Frances Conklin, for "teas[ing] me [for] loving my sister too much." a crime to which Nields ultimately pled guilty, resulting in a life sentence, served at San Quentin.

-Predeceased by his wife, Paul died on March 23, 1962, at age 75 in Hollywood, survived by his son, his stepson, and four grandchildren.
+Predeceased by his wife, Paul died on March 23, 1962 at age 75 in Hollywood, California, survived by his son, his stepson, and four grandchildren.